maxdug/maxdug.github.io/historyrun/index.md

 Names after him to entice him.
 Astor does invest some, but not near as much as Halsey.
 Astor never came here

-03A 12th St
-once known as Woolsey Street
-1800s wealthy manhattanites built estates and mansions to summer in Astoria Much of upper Manhattan was still unbuilt and you could see the cliffs of the Palisades from high points in Astoria 03B Tara House
-Reminiscent of the mansion in Gone with the Wind
-Built in 1832
-—was built in 1832.
-Owned by Dr. Baylies, a local physician, it has seventeen rooms and nineteen fireplaces.
-Astoria Houses
-05 Astoria Ferry in Hallet's Cove
-Opened 2017
-Route goes to the Financial District and back
-04 Two Coves Community Garden
-More than 200 active local residents
-Long wait list but about 30 people get plots every year Open April through November
-Built up around 2006 from a grass roots movement
-In the late 1990s, Astoria’s Goodwill Industries had proposed turning the lot into a park, but their plans fell through, she said. received supplies from the city Parks Department’s Green Thumb program 04B Welling Court Mural Project
-Started in the Fall of 2009 to help beautify the neighborhood working off the momentum of the community garden An evolving outdoor art gallery featuring murals by artists from around the world, reflecting the neighborhood’s vibrant cultural scene.
-06 Piano Factory
-German immigrants Hugo Sohmer and Joseph Kuder founded a piano manufacturing company called Sohmer & Co and In 1886, Sohmer & Co. built a factory in Astoria
-Has since been converted into highly sought after residences 07 Socrates Sculpture Park
-Socrates Sculpture Park was an abandoned riverside landfill and llegal dumpsite In1986 a coalition artists and community members transformed it into an open studio and exhibition space for artists.
-Noguchi Musuem
-Roosevelt Island
-Queenboro Bridge
-7 Tunnel
-Big Alice
-Ravenswood / more astoria growth
+## 03A 12th St
+* once known as Woolsey Street
+* 1800s wealthy manhattanites built estates and mansions to summer in Astoria
+* Much of upper Manhattan was still unbuilt and you could see the cliffs of the Palisades from high points in Astoria

+## 03B Tara House
+* Reminiscent of the mansion in Gone with the Wind
+* Built in 1832
+* was built in 1832.
+* Owned by Dr. Baylies, a local physician, it has seventeen rooms and nineteen fireplaces.

+## Astoria Houses

+## 05 Astoria Ferry in Hallet's Cove
+* Opened 2017
+* Route goes to the Financial District and back

+## 04 Two Coves Community Garden
+* More than 200 active local residents
+* Long wait list but about 30 people get plots every year
+* Open April through November
+* Built up around 2006 from a grass roots movement
+* In the late 1990s, Astoria’s Goodwill Industries had proposed turning the lot into a park, but their plans fell through, she said.
+*  received supplies from the city Parks Department’s Green Thumb program

+## 04B Welling Court Mural Project
+* Started in the Fall of 2009 to help beautify the neighborhood working off the momentum of the community garden
+* An evolving outdoor art gallery featuring murals by artists from around the world, reflecting the neighborhood’s vibrant cultural scene.

+## 06 Piano Factory
+* German immigrants Hugo Sohmer and Joseph Kuder founded a piano manufacturing company called Sohmer & Co and In 1886, Sohmer & Co. built a factory in Astoria
+* Has since been converted into highly sought after residences

+## 07 Socrates Sculpture Park
+* Socrates Sculpture Park was an abandoned riverside landfill and llegal dumpsite
+* In1986 a coalition artists and community members transformed it into an open studio and exhibition space for artists.

+## Noguchi Musuem

+## Roosevelt Island

+## Queenboro Bridge

+## 7 Tunnel

+## Big Alice

+## Ravenswood / more astoria growth
 The land was acquired in 1814 by Col. George Gibbs After Gibbs Death, Many mansions wer built on the land Hamlet within the Town of Newtown until its absorption with the Village of Astoria and the hamlets of Hunters Point, Blissville, Sunnyside, Dutch Kills, Steinway, Bowery Bay and Middleton in Newtown Township into Long Island City in 1870.[33]
 In 1870, Ravenswood, along with several other hamlets and the Village of Astoria, merged to form Long Island City.[32]